Therapeutic Supplements For Improving Surgery Outcomes

 Proteins are the building blocks of all our body tissues.
 They are used to repair and build damaged tissue.

 In times of rapid growth (i.e. pregnancy, children, body-building and surgery) we require a greater amount of protein to avoid breaking down more tissue (catabolic) than is being built up (anabolic).
-In fact, under stressful conditions that body actually looses the ability to manufacture certain amino acids (the building blocks for protein). ((Kendler BS.
-Supplemental conditionally essential nutrients in cardiovascular disease therapy.
-J Cardiovasc Nurs.
-2006 Jan;2(11):9–16.)) ((Sole MJ, Jeejeebhoy KN.
-Conditioned nutritional requirements: Therapeutic relevance to heart failure.
-Herz.
-2002 Mar;27(2):174–8.))
+In fact, under stressful conditions the body actually loses its ability to manufacture certain amino acids (the building blocks for protein).
+2 3

 Fish Oils and Omega 3s